pannous/hieros/docs/Home.md

 𓄞 𓂧 [𓊌](𓊌) vulva: [Scheide](https://dict.leo.org/englisch-deutsch/Scheide)
 …

-Is this all a German hoax from the 19th century?
-The alphabet and the standard reading of signs were developed by French English and Semitic scolars, so it all seems genuine.

 Sumerian / akkadian cuneiform is notorious for having sometimes half a dozen readings for a single sign.
-Fortunately in Egyptian there are fewer signs with ambiguous readings, which makes interpretation much less arbitrary, and much less error-prone.
+Fortunately in Egyptian there are fewer signs with ambiguous readings, which makes interpretation much less arbitrary, and much less [error](𓌳)-prone.

 It is impossible to reconstruct the exact phonetic reading, which probably varied within dialects and centuries, so all we can do is align the consonant letters with their cognates: